Basic Egg Pasta

 "Basic egg pasta ready to roll, extrude, or shape into whatever type of noodle you desire.
 This dough can be mixed by hand or with a stand mixer.
 Like any flour recipe, the amount of flour required isn't a given.
 It will change depending on the size of your eggs and the humidity of your region."

 - Pile flour onto a work surface and make a small well in the center; place eggs, egg yolks, olive oil, and salt into the well.
 Gently stir the egg mixture with a fork, gradually drawing in flour until dough comes together.

-Knead dough with hands until smooth and leathery, about 10 minutes.
+- Knead dough with hands until smooth and leathery, about 10 minutes.

 - Wrap dough in plastic wrap; let rest until malleable, 1 to 2 hours.
 Remove plastic wrap.

-Cut dough into four pieces; roll out with a rolling pin.
+- Cut dough into four pieces; roll out with a rolling pin.
 Run flattened pieces through a pasta roller to create desired noodle shape.

 - Based on the commercial flours available in my region, all-purpose flour will work too, but the resulting noodle won't be quite as supple.

-Add up to 2 more egg yolks if dough does not clump together in step 1.
+- Add up to 2 more egg yolks if dough does not clump together in step 1.
 The dough needs to be a little drier when you're extruding it and a little more moist if you're going to roll it.

+- If using a stand mixer: 1.
+Place flour, eggs, egg yolks, olive oil, and salt in the bowl; mix with the beater paddle on low until combined, 1 to 2 minutes.
 2. Switch to the dough hook mixer attachment; mix until dough pulls together, 4 to 5 minutes.
 Remove bowl from the stand; cover with plastic wrap and proceed with step 3.